How to Buy a House Contingent on Selling Yours: 4 Paths to Success

 If you’re struggling to find the perfect home for you and your family, don’t despair, and (just as importantly) don’t settle.
 It may not be your preferred option, but you could consider a short-term rental as you search for your new home.

-While some markets are cooling a bit, overall, the country is still is seller’s market territory due to tight inventory and an ongoing housing shortage.
-So it’s likely you will still be in a fairly good position to sell your current home.
+While some markets are cooling a bit, the country is still tipped in favor of sellers overall due to tight inventory and an ongoing housing shortage, so it’s likely you will still be in a fairly good position to sell your current home.
 However, you might find yourself in a tough position when looking to buy another one.
 Having an experienced real estate agent on your side who can help with this process will be key.

 Navigating the buying and selling processes at the same time can be overwhelming, as your focus will be split in two very different directions.
 Unless luck is on your side, it’s also very likely that one process will be completed before the other.

-In this scenario, you have to focus on selling your current home while at the same time preparing the best offer for your next home.
+In this scenario, you must focus on selling your current home while preparing the best offer for your next home.

-To ensure the fastest sale possible, you won’t want to put any obstacles between your home and potential buyers.
+To ensure the fastest sale possible, reduce the obstacles between your home and potential buyers.
+Instead, try out these strategies:

-• Make repairs that might create buyer hesitation.
-The biggest things to assess are health and safety issues such as the structural condition of the house, the existence of harmful substances such as mold or asbestos, and anything not up to code.
+- Address repairs to avoid buyer hesitation.
+The biggest things to assess are health and safety issues, such as the house’s structural condition, the existence of harmful substances such as mold or asbestos, and anything not up to code.
 Using a home inspector can be helpful with this process.

-• Don’t skimp on staging.
-According to HomeLight’s Top Agent Insights Survey, 67% of agents say staging helps sell homes, while 31% believe it’s essential for a sale.
-While professional home staging costs between $784 and $2,841 on average, agents report that a professionally staged home can sell for as much as 13% more than an unstaged home.
+- Don’t skimp on staging.
+According to HomeLight’s most recent Top Agent Insights Survey, 67% of agents say staging helps sell homes, while 31% believe it’s essential for a sale.
+While professional home staging costs between $1,500 and $4,000 on average, agents report that a professionally staged home can sell for as much as 13% more than an unstaged home.

-• Prepare to move quickly.
-Through the process of staging the home, all of your personal effects should already be packed away.
+- Prepare to move quickly.
+As you stage your home, all of your personal effects should already be packed away.
 To make the process of moving out (and into your new home) as easy as possible, transfer all of those boxes to the basement, attic, or storage facility while your home is on the market.

 Now it’s time to focus on that offer for the new house.

-Competition is inevitable, and not something you can control.
+Competition is inevitable and something you can’t control.
 What you can control is making your offer as attractive as possible.

 Here are a few tips that can help:

-• Offer a higher price than your competitor.
-In 2023, the average home sold for 100% of the listing price, and 25% of buyers purchased their home over-asking.
+- Offer a higher price than your competitor.
+The average home sold for 100% of the listing price, and 25% of buyers purchased their home over-asking.
 Work with your agent to present the most attractive offer possible.
 If you’re financing the home purchase, understand that if the lender-required home appraisal comes in lower than your offer price, you will have to fork over the difference in cash or back out of the deal.

-Together, this combination of strategies for selling your current home, while making an offer on your next home, will put you on the best path to achieving success.
+This combination of strategies for selling your current home while making an offer on your next home will put you on the best path to success.

 Scenario D: Your home isn’t on the market, but you’ve found your next dream home